Russia in the European energy sector: Disputes and diversification efforts

 In 2022, Turkish President Recep Tayyip Erdoğan and Russian President Vladimir Putin planned for Turkey to become an energy hub for all of Europe.
 According to Aura Săbăduș, a senior energy journalist focusing on the Black Sea region, "Turkey would accumulate gas from various producers — Russia, Iran and Azerbaijan, [liquefied natural gas] and its own Black Sea gas — and then whitewash it and relabel it as Turkish.
 European buyers wouldn’t know the origin of the gas."

 On 2 September 2022, the G7 group of nations agreed to cap the price of Russian oil in order to reduce Russia's ability to finance its war with Ukraine without further increasing inflation.
 This was followed by the European Union on 6 October, when in its 8th round of sanctions agreed to price cap Russian oil imports (for Europe and third countries) with a price maximum to be set on 5 December 2022.

 In September 2025, US President Donald Trump urged Europe to stop buying Russian oil.

+In December 2025, the European Parliament adopted a legislative resolution to phase out Russian natural gas imports and strengthen monitoring of potential energy dependencies.
+The resolution sets a gradual ban on liquefied natural gas imports by the end of 2026 and pipeline gas imports by 30 September 2027, while also preparing for a phase-out of Russian oil imports by 2027.
+It establishes harmonised maximum penalties in case of infringements.